 Cheap holidays for all?

-Greece, Spain and Portugal are amongst the Eurozone nations that could be directly affected by a break up of the euro.
+Greece, Spain and Portugal are among the Eurozone nations that could be directly affected by a break up of the euro.
 These countries are popular holiday destinations – so the question arises, is there a silver lining of cheaper vacations for people living elsewhere if these nations defaulted, left the euro and got their own currencies?

 The answer is not simple.
 And the question may be seen by some to trivialise the seriousness of the situation.
 Cheaper holidays are possible but, firstly, we cannot be sure how exchange rates would move.
 Secondly, with the prospects of slowed growth and higher unemployment, we may not be in the financial position to capitalise on discount travel.